 Saudi Visa for US Citizens

-U.S. citizens seeking work in Saudi Arabia should apply for the Saudi work visa, which permits a 90-day stay in Saudi Arabia, during which time the American worker should apply for a Saudi residence visa.
+US citizens seeking work in Saudi Arabia should apply for a Saudi work visa, which permits a 90-day stay in Saudi Arabia, during which time the American worker should apply for a Saudi residence visa.
 Along with the Saudi work permit, or Iqama, the Saudi residence visa allows the American national to live and work long-term in Saudi Arabia.
 For short-term work activities, like corporate events, business meetings, or negotiations, US citizens are required to hold a Saudi business visa, which is applied for by a Saudi host company on the American visitor’s behalf.
-The Saudi business visa is a single-entry visa valid for 3 months, allowing a 30-day stay (extendable), or as a multiple-entry visa valid for 6 months or 1 year, allowing a 90-day stay each visit (non-extendable).
+The Saudi business visa is a single-entry visa valid for 3 months, allowing a 30-day stay (extendable), or a multiple-entry visa valid for 6 months or 1 year, allowing a 90-day stay for each visit (non-extendable).

 Please be advised that overstays in Saudi Arabia may result in fines and deportation.
 Accordingly, be aware of your Saudi visa validity dates and travel dates to avoid inconveniences.